 As people who have passed through the waters of baptism, let us make our grateful offering to God our Redeemer.

 * Prayer of Thanksgiving/Dedication

 O God, at his baptism, you acknowledged Jesus as your beloved Son, and through him you opened to us a way to become your children by grace.
 May these gifts we return to you be a sign of our dedication to live as your faithful daughters and sons, born in the waters of baptism by the power of the Holy Spirit; through Jesus Christ we pray.
 Amen.

 We have been with Jesus to the River of Jordan, river of life, river of promise.
 Go forth in the joy of life, to live as children of promise.

 * Congregational Song “Let There Be Peace on Earth”

 Lyrics found on the inside front cover of the hymnal.
 Bathrooms and a diaper changing station are located in the Fellowship Hall.
-Please join us across the way for refreshments and conversation following worship.
+Please join us in the Fellowship Hall for refreshments and conversation after worship.